-where, for simplicity, we have neglected a logarithm in the behavior for $t$ near to zero.
-The crucial difference with the ferromagnet is that in this case the large $z$ behaviour and the small $t$ behaviour do not match when $N\to\infty$.
+where, for simplicity, we have neglected a logarithm in the behavior for $t$ near zero.
+The crucial difference from the ferromagnet is that, in this case, the large-$z$ and small-$t$ behaviors do not match as $N\to\infty$.
 The perturbative formula cannot hold in the region of very small $t$ where $t=O(1/N)$ because it would give a result proportional to $N^{1/2}$ for the quantity $D$ that must be less than 2.